GoogleCloudPlatform/ramble/lib/ramble/docs/configuration_files.rst

 spack should install for the user.
 These have one required attribute, and two optional attributes.
 The ``spack_spec`` attribute is required to be defined, and should be the spec passed to ``spack install`` on the command line for the package.
-Optionally, a package can defined a ``compiler_spec`` attribute, which will be the spec used when this package is used as a compiler for another package.
-Packages can also optionally defined a ``compiler`` attribute, which is the name of another package that should be used as it's compiler.
+Optionally, a package can define a ``compiler_spec`` attribute, which will be the spec used when this package is used as a compiler for another package.
+Packages can also optionally define a ``compiler`` attribute, which is the name of another package that should be used as it's compiler.

 The environments dictionary contains descriptions of spack environments that